 Still, the next day I would gather some courage and do all the logos that were behind plus the logo of the day.
 I know this isn’t the right way to do it, but still, I manage to do them all.
 I did all of the 30 logos.

-So not only did I discover that I can indeed design them, but that I did some pretty nice ones that make me proud of myself.
+So not only did I discover that I can indeed design them, but that I did some pretty nice ones that make me proud.

 Along the way, I also manage to buy the most incredible book – The Logo Modernism – which I will review in a blog post later on.